 Celebrate Earth Day April 22

-Earth Day 2019 theme is "Protect Our Species"
+Earth Day 2020 theme is "Climate Action"

-Now, nearly a half century later, Earth Day is the largest secular observance in the world, with more than a billion people taking part in activities and celebrations every year.
+Now, a half century later, Earth Day is the largest secular observance in the world, with more than a billion people taking part in activities and celebrations every year.

 How can you help?
 Here are a few ways:

 Pollinators are one of the most critical species in the world—they help keep us (and other animals) fed!
 Without pollinators, we would run out of food quickly.We need pollinators to ensure the persistence of our crop yields and ensure healthy sustainable ecosystems now and in the future.
 By stopping your use of pesticides, you can help protect our bees (and other pollinating insects)--and our planet!